 Casual relationships aren’t right for everyone, and they may not be right for you.
 That’s okay.
 Every person and every relationship is different.

-Whether you want to explore this kind of relationship, develop new ways tƒo have casual relationships, or just learn more about how they work, it’s important to make sure you’re building a relationship that’s right for you and takes care of your needs.
+Whether you want to explore this kind of relationship, develop new ways to have casual relationships, or just learn more about how they work, it’s important to make sure you’re building a relationship that’s right for you and takes care of your needs.

 Do you need relationship help?

-If you need help with your relationship, contact Clinton Power + Associates on (02) 8968 9323 to discuss your situation and find out how we can help.
+If you need help with your relationship, contact Clinton Power on (02) 8968 9323 or book an appointment online to find out how Clinton can help.

 Since 2003, Clinton Power has helped thousands of couples and individuals as a counsellor and psychotherapist in private practice in Sydney and online in Australia.
 Clinton regularly comments in the media on issues of relationships and has appeared on Channel 7, The Sydney Morning Herald, and ABC Radio.
 Clinton’s eBook, 31 Days to Build a Better Relationship is available through his website or Amazon.
 Click here to take Clinton’s relationship checkup quiz to find out how well you know your partner.